 6 weeks in NZ will be awesome.
 Auckland's a great base in the North Island where you can head off either north to the coromandel (amazing) or east to Gisborne(and wine) or south to Rotorua.
 They are all only a couple of hours from Auckland.
 In the South Island, Queenstown is an excellent base to get your bearings and decide how you want to spend your time.

-Have an amazing trip! about 7 years ago
+Have an amazing trip! over 7 years ago

 Hi there, i would say it depends on the way you are travelling!
 If you take a car i would spend a bit more time in the south just because of the roads are bit more scary and long!
-Bus like intercity i would do the same, and just remember the bus do take a lot longer to each place, but then you also have the New Zealand Hop on and Hop Off Buses about 7 years ago
+Bus like intercity i would do the same, and just remember the bus do take a lot longer to each place, but then you also have the New Zealand Hop on and Hop Off Buses over 7 years ago